Like anything else you want to master, learning to control your emotions takes practice.

-1. Pounding – Stand in front of a soft surface like a bed, couch or foam cube, arch backwards with arms overhead and discharge by hitting the surface with your forearms and fists, or a tennis racket, and yelling or exhaling strongly until you are exhausted.
+1. Pounding – Stand in front of a soft surface like a bed, couch or foam cube, arch backward with arms overhead and discharge by hitting the surface with your forearms and fists, or a tennis racket, while yelling and/or exhaling strongly until you are exhausted.

 2. Adult tantrum – Lie on your back on a thick mat or mattress.
 Simultaneously perform the following 3 movements.
 Kick your legs, slamming your heels into the mat one-at-a-time.
 At the same time, alternate slamming your arms and fists at your side and above your head.
 Lastly, shake your head back and forth while exhaling loudly and/or yelling.
 Shaking your head back and forth is important.
 Otherwise, it may strain your neck.

 An important caveat regarding these movements.
 They are not meant to be a communication.
 If you are angry or overwhelmed, it is appropriate to perform these movements, but not in front of the person you are angry with.
 You must pick a private time and place for them.